If you are planning a trip to Big Bear, read on to find a list of some of the best things to do in Big Bear, both in

 Thinking About Traveling to California?

-Like this article about things to do on a weekend trip to Big Bear Lake?
+Like this article about things to do in Big Bear?
 Pin it!

 Featured image source: bigbearpropertyservices.com

 This post about what to do in Big Bear contains an affiliate link.
 When you make a purchase using this link it helps support Spend Life Traveling at no additional cost to you.
 This way we can continue publishing travel content for you.
 Thanks!